uwcms/FinalStateAnalysis/README.md

   cd MyWorkingAreaName/src
   # Setup your CMSSW environment
   cmsenv
+  # SSH agent is optional, but will save you from typing your password many times
+  eval `ssh-agent -s`
+  ssh-add
   # Run this before doing ANYTHING else in src
   git cms-init
 ```